cnr-isti-vclab/cnr-isti-vclab.github.io/content/authors/massimiliano-corsini/_index.md

 Massimiliano Corsini is a senior researcher at the Visual Computing Laboratory of the ISTI-CNR in Pisa, Italy.

 For several years, he worked on appearance and shape acquisition of real objects, advanced visualization for Cultural Heritage applications, and visual media productions.
-His current research regards the applications of Artificial Intelligence, Computer Graphics, and Computer Vision to Environmental Monitoring, Digital Humanities, Mobile Robotics, and Visual Analytics.
+His current research regards the applications of Computer Graphics, Computer Vision, and Artificial Intelligence, to Environmental Monitoring, Digital Humanities, Mobile Robotics, and Visual Analytics.